androxim/closedloop/README.md

 the code for an adaptive (alpha-phase dependent) non-invasive brain stimulation system with alternating currents

-the code is written in C++, Qt 5.6.0, compiled with MinGW 4.9.2 32bit
+the code was written in C++, Qt 5.6.0, compiled with MinGW 4.9.2 32bit

 the system provides with an options for EEG alpha phase analysis and prediction